gruber-sciencelab/MAPP/README.md

 Please use the Singularity option for the `-t` flag as outlined below.
 Please note that the `-b` flag should be set to provide the MAPP run with resources that the MAPP run might need.
 For instance when you use shared resources, like genomes etc. However, if you have downloaded everything (e.g. PolyASite atlas, ATtRACT database) into the MAPP directory (as outlined above) you do not need to `-b` flag.

 ```
-# run MAPP locally with Singularity technology with one core
+# run MAPP on a slurm workload manager with Singularity technology
 bash execution/run.sh \
   -c configs/config.yml \
   -e slurm \